minayousseif/myousseif.net/README.md

 ### `yarn deploy`

-Deploys the site to github
+Deploys the site to https://github.com/minayousseif/minayousseif.github.io.git

 See the section about [github pages deployment](https://create-react-app.dev/docs/deployment/#github-pages) for more information